-B. North Truro Center.
+- B. North Truro Center.
 All the area contained in a strip of land on the southeasterly side of the Highland Road in the Village of North Truro three hundred (300) feet in width throughout bounded on the West by the State Highway 1925 layout, (Route 6A), on the North by said Highland Road as laid out by the Commonwealth of Massachusetts for the Town of Truro in 1955; and on the East by the State Highway 1953 layout.
-All the area contained in a strip of land three hundred (300) feet wide on the Northerly side of the Highland Road in the Village of North Truro and bounded on the West by the State Highway 1925 layout (Route 6A); on the South by said Highland Road as laid out by the Commonwealth of Massachusetts for the Town of Truro in 1953 and on the East by the State Highway 1953 layout.

-§ 90.2.
-Limited Business Districts

-A. Route 6A, North Truro.
-All the area contained in a strip of land one hundred fifty (150) feet wide along the easterly and northeasterly side of the State Highway, Route 6A (1925 and 1915 layouts) (also known as Shore Road), beginning at the northerly terminus of the North Truro Center General Business District in the Village of North Truro to the northerly sideline of High Head Road and the extension thereof; and

-All the area contained in a strip of land one hundred fifty (150) feet wide along the westerly and southwesterly side of the State Highway, Route 6A (1925 and 1915 layouts) (also known as Shore Road), beginning at the northerly side of Pond Road in the Village of North Truro at the westerly side of said State Highway, Route 6A (also known as Shore Road), and following the said sideline of the said State Highway, to the intersection of said State Highway and the easterly sideline of Knowles Heights Road.

-B. Truro Center.
-All the land contained in the following area which is bounded and described as follows:
+All the area contained in a strip of land three hundred (300) feet wide on the Northerly side of the Highland Road in the Village of North Truro and bounded on the West by the State Highway 1925 layout (Route 6A); on the South by said Highland Road as laid out by the Commonwealth of Massachusetts for the Town of Truro in 1953 and on the East by the State Highway 1925 layout. - § 90.2 Limited Business Districts - A. Route 6A, North Truro.
+All the area contained in a strip of land one hundred fifty (150) feet wide along the easterly and northeasterly side of the State Highway, Route 6A (1925 and 1915 layouts) (also known as Shore Road), beginning at the northerly terminus of the North Truro Center General Business District in the Village of North to the northeasterly line of Lot 3 as shown on a plan recorded with the Barnstable County Registry of Deeds in Plan Book 350, Page 50.
+(4/12) All the area contained in a strip of land one hundred fifty (150) feet wide along the westerly and southwesterly side of the State Highway, Route 6A (1925 and 1915 layouts) (also known as Shore Road), beginning at the northerly side of Pond Road in the Village of North Truro at the westerly side of said State Highway, Route 6A (also known as Shore Road), and following the said sideline of the said State Highway, to the intersection of said State Highway and the easterly sideline of Knowles Heights Road. - B. Truro Center.
+All the land contained in the following area which is bounded and described as follows: Beginning at a point on the southwesterly side-line of the old State Highway, 1925 layout which point of beginning is located from the hereinafter reference point on a bearing of North 53'14'36" West at a distance of one hundred seven (107) feet.
+Said reference point is a Massachusetts Highway Bound at the intersection of the westerly sideline of the State Highway,

-Beginning at a point on the southwesterly side-line of the old State Highway, 1925 layout which point of beginning is located from the hereinafter reference point on a bearing of North 53'14'36" West at a distance of one hundred seven (107) feet.
-Said reference point is a Massachusetts Highway Bound at the intersection of the westerly sideline of the State Highway, 1950 layout and said old State Highway, 1925 layout and bears South 89'40'24" West from station 117 plus 82.28 of the main base-line of said 1950 State Highway lay-out and one hundred eighteen and 56/100 (118.56) feet therefrom; From said point of beginning the area runs in a general northerly direction, following the westerly side-line of said old State Highway and three hundred (300) feet in width throughout, measured perpendicular thereto and three hundred (300) feet therefrom, ending opposite station 138 plus 78.44 of the said 1925 State Highway base-line.
+1950 layout and said old State Highway, 1925 layout and bears South 89'40'24" West from station 117 plus 82.28 of the main base-line of said 1950 State Highway lay-out and one hundred eighteen and 56/100 (118.56) feet therefrom; From said point of beginning the area runs in a general northerly direction, following the westerly side-line of said old State Highway and three hundred (300) feet in width throughout, measured perpendicular thereto and three hundred (300) feet therefrom, ending opposite station 138 plus 78.44 of the said 1925 State Highway base-line.